The Zoologist: Founders

-The Zoologist was one of the projects of the "entepreneurial scientific printer and publisher" Edward Newman.
+The Zoologist was one of the projects of the "entrepreneurial scientific printer and publisher" Edward Newman.
 He was an entomologist with a wide network of contacts with other naturalists, and one of the founders of the Entomological Society of London in 1833.
 Apart from being a printer and publisher, he also published himself on a wide range of subjects.

 The idea behind The Zoologist was, rather than (only) publishing articles by experts, to rely on its readers to furnish it with material.
 Apart from the commercial aspect, this was also a demonstration of an early belief in the power of citizen science by its founder.

 Newman was strongly inspired by the 18th century parson-naturalist Gilbert White, who wrote The Natural History and Antiquities of Selborne, published in 1789, and reprinted hundreds of times since.

 Newman can be characterised as a typical representative of the English popular science periodical editor of the nineteenth century.
 He had already contributed to the Magazine of Natural History; he edited and printed the Entomological Magazine from 1832 to 1836, and then the Entomologist from 1840 to 1842.

 In 1889, James Edmund Harting, who was then the editor of The Zoologist, wrote an extensive memorial (of nearly twenty-two pages) for Frederick Bond.
 In this text he reminded that Bond was "one of those who—with the brothers Doubleday, Thomas Bell, William Borrer, Bree, Couch, W.B.
 Fisher, J.H.
 Gurney, Hewitson, Waring Kidd, A.E.
 Knox, Bodd, Salmon, Frederick Smith, William Thompson, and Yarrell (...)—helped the late Edward Newman to found" The Zoologist.